Short course

 Assessment

 The assessment is submission of the eLearning self-assessments including case studies.
-A certificate is provided upon satisfactory completion of the course.
+A certificate is provided upon satisfactory completion of each course.

 Delivery Mode

-Fully online (Approx. 45 minutes of learning and 15 minutes of assessments and case studies).
+Fully online (Approx. 45 minutes of learning and 15 minutes of assessments and case studies for each module).

 Students have the flexibility to study in their own time and location.